-For more information, call 480/965-4227, visit BA 109, or faculty advisors in the departments or Career Services, or access the school Web site at www.wpcarey.asu.edu/up/internship.cfm.
-Students interested in international internships should call 480/965-0596.
+For more information, call 480/965-4227, visit BA 109, or faculty advisors in the departments or Career Services, or access the school Web site at wpcarey.asu.edu/up/internship.cfm.
+Students interested in international internships should contact the W. P. Carey School of Business coordinator of international programs, in BA 114, or access the Web site at wpcarey.asu.edu/up/ipo.cfm.

 Latin American Studies Center.
 Students in the W. P. Carey School of Business may pursue a program with an emphasis in Latin American area studies.
-For more information, visit the Latin American Studies Center, in SS 213, or call 480/965-5127.
+For more information, visit the Latin American Studies Center, in COOR 4450, or call 480/965-5127.